jonwalstedt/vigorjs.componentmanager/public/docs/events-component-definitions.md

 ### <a name="component-definition-events"></a> ComponentDefinition Events
 The componentManager triggers events when adding, removing or changing componentDefinitions.
-To use these events listen for either '**component-add**', '**component-remove**' or '**component-change**' on the componentManager instance.
+To use these events listen for either `component-add`, `component-remove` or `component-change` on the componentManager instance.
 The callback will get the affected componentDefinition and an array with all registered componentDefinitions as arguments.

 ```javascript
 componentManager.on('component-add', function (addedComponentDefinition, allComponentDefinitions) {});